Monitor vignetting occurs due to the panel’s bad brightness uniformity, which usually makes the edges of the screen appear dimmer than the center.

 However, this effect will only be noticeable when watching solid colors.
 In video games, movies, and other everyday use, you won’t be able to notice it – unless you’re deliberately looking for it.

-Of course, some content does have a lot of solid colors, your browser – for instance, in which case the vignette effect can be more noticeable, but in most cases, it will be negligible.
+Of course, some content does have a lot of solid colors, in which case the vignette effect can be more noticeable, but in most cases, it will be negligible.

-To somewhat reduce this issue, you can try lowering the brightness setting or switching to the dark/night browser mode which inverts the colors (white text on dark background) thus making vignetting less noticeable.
+To somewhat reduce this issue, you can try lowering the brightness setting or switching to the dark/night browser mode that inverts the colors (white text on dark background) thus making vignetting less noticeable.

 Different patterns are possible, too.
 Sometimes, only the top or bottom part of the screen might be darker in comparison to the rest of the screen, but the vignette pattern seems to be most widespread among certain IPS gaming monitors.